PeterEFrancis/python-course/chapters/1. introduction/readme.md

 1. Python can be used as a console: like a fancy calculator, it waits for input and executes the input as it comes.
 Python can be given large blocks of code to execute together.

 2. In python, *indentation* matters.
-Some other languages use nested braces to destinguish blocks of code, but in python it is only indentation, which helps readability a lot!
+Some other languages use nested braces to distinguish blocks of code, but in python it is only indentation, which helps readability a lot!
 For example,
 ```python
 if 3 < 5:
   print("three is less than five")